Green Park business park: Green Park wind turbine [Eco City Reading]

 The most visible feature of Green Park business park is an Enercon E-70 wind turbine, adjacent to the M4 motorway, and billed as the UK's most visible turbine.
 The blades are 33 m long, with a tower height of 85 m.
 At a wind speed of 14 m/s the machine generates 2.05 MW of electricity (less for lower wind speeds), which is enough to power around 1,500 homes.
 It is owned and operated by Ecotricity and was completed in November 2005.
+It is one of Berkshires tallest structures.

 Facilities

 Most of the facilities for Green Park business park are located on Lime Square, alongside the southern access road to the park and opposite the wind turbine.
 This offers a day nursery, Childbase, for pre-school children, as well as a play area for children up to 10 years, The Mad House Play & Party World.
 There is also a Nuffield Health Fitness & Wellbeing Centre, a waterside brasserie called Zest at Lime Square, an Asda Click & Collect, and a WH Smith store.

 At the opposite end of the park, 100 Longwater Avenue contains the Byte Café and is home to the Green Park Conference Centre, which hosts meeting rooms and amenities for various sized meetings and conferences.